speedledger/shaper/README.md

 json-content when calling `realize` with `--stdin true` and the the `--params` argument.

-#### Limitations:
+> #### Limitations
+>

-* Parameters given with `--params` can not contain spaces or other characters that need escaping.
+> Parameters given with `--params` can not contain spaces or other characters
+> that need escaping.

 ## Creating a Shape

-* Create a directory with the shapes name in `.shapes/`
+- Create a directory with the shapes name in `.shapes/`

-* Create a new file in the shape directory called `shape.json` containing:
+- Create a new file in the shape directory called `shape.json` containing:

-  * `"params"` - A object with only string values of each parameter used in the template.
+  - `"params"` - A object with only string values of each parameter used in the template.

-  * `"ignore"` - A list of strings of file paths that should not be included in the realization of the template.
+  - `"ignore"` - A list of strings of file paths that should not be included in the realization of the template.

-* Create all the files with placeholders for param substitution
+- Create all the files with placeholders for param substitution

-  * The placeholder syntax is `${keyName}` where `keyName` will be looked up in the params.
+  - The placeholder syntax is `${keyName}` where `keyName` will be looked up in the params.

-  * Keyword replacement in paths look the same as in the file content.
+  - Keyword replacement in paths look the same as in the file content.

-  * Keys can only contain alphanumerical values (`a-zA-Z0-9`).
+  - Keys can only contain alphanumerical values (`a-zA-Z0-9`).

-  * Template files with the suffix `.append` will not create a new file but instead expects and existing file that it can append the content of the template to.
+  - Template files with the suffix `.append` will not create a new file but instead expects and existing file that it can append the content of the template to.